ioBroker/ioBroker.js-controller/docs/en/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/README.md
-hash: zXmLY37BrXLXEEK0qPTJJS1P7D1xyThnaN6I0EG2bWQ=
+hash: px6bpErZjO66gEuP+0JuB0e6LukKiwa1dCs0CLvZZpk=
 ---
 # Welcome to ioBroker
 !> **Note for beginners** If too many unknown terms have already been used when reading these first words, they are explained again in detail on [next page](./basics/README.md).

-ioBroker is a software solution to integrate different smart home systems that would remain without ioBroker stand-alone solutions in one overall system.
+ioBroker is a software solution to integrate various smart home systems that would remain without ioBroker stand-alone solutions in one overall system.

 ioBroker is therefore ***the*** integration platform for the Internet of Things.